CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 • Should I pledge my property so I can withdraw my savings above the Basic Retirement Sum?

-• OR should I keep the Full Retirement Sum in my CPF i.e. withdraw less?
+• OR should I keep the Full Retirement Sum in my CPF, i.e. withdraw less?

 Looking at the CPF LIFE table above, we can see that keeping the bare minimum BRS in your account will result in pretty skimpy retirement payouts.

-55-year-olds with $96,000 (BRS) in CPF will only get about $700 to $800 a month.
+Any 55-year-olds with $102,900 (BRS) in their CPF will only get about $840 to $900 a month.
 Is that enough to live on?
-Perhaps, but it’s probably not very comfortable.
+Perhaps, but it’s probably not going to be very comfortable.

 So if you have a choice, it makes sense to aim for the highest Retirement Sum you can afford.